Woodbridge Community Hall Management Committee

 Personal Protective Equipment

 20) No personal protective equipment is considered necessary following risk assessments having been carried out.
+Cleaning staff are issued with PPE to protect against Covid 19.

 Good Working Practices